Alzabyedi/EDA_Project/README.md

 # Algorithm

-Data validation
+Data validation,
-Read the data
+Read the data,
-Calculating Number of reviews and its effect to price Finding the busiest hosts
+Calculating Number of reviews and its effect to price, Finding the busiest hosts,
-Visualization
+Visualization,

 # Tools